Menu

 Why is Huntsman part of the story?

 The Huntsman connection is personal to the family behind Lift4Love, which is why cancer research and cancer-family support remain central to the campaign instead of being treated like side messaging.
-The current beneficiary structure is shown on the Partners page and inside the featured event model.
+The current beneficiary structure is shown on the Partners page and inside the featured event structure.

 What is the featured event right now?

-The current featured event is Raise the Bar 2026, which is the public challenge page tying the athletic effort, recipient structure, sponsor model, and supporter path together in one place.
+The current featured event is Raise the Bar 2026, which is the public challenge page tying the athletic effort, recipient structure, sponsor plan, and supporter path together in one place.
 You can review it directly at /campaigns/lift4love/events/raise-the-bar-2026.

-How does the featured event model work?
+How does the featured event support plan work?

 How are featured event shares structured?

-The current public model is built around a 30 / 30 / 30 / 10 split: charitable beneficiary, community or project partner, approved host or sponsor share, and campaign operations.
+Raise the Bar is built around a 30 / 30 / 30 / 10 split: charitable beneficiary, community or project partner, approved host or sponsor share, and campaign operations.
 That structure is visible on both the Partners page and the featured event page so supporters do not have to guess where help is intended to land.

 What does the VP / STX share represent?